lermana/nyc_dob_analysis/report.md

 - 10,000-50,000
 - 50,000-100,000

 and we looked at this data over the past 4 years.
 From 2016 to 2019, paid-to-imposed ratios decreased as the imposed-penalty bin boundaries went higher.
 Paid-to-imposed ratios - even in 2018 - were close to 80% for the two lowest bins.
 However, these ratios plummeted in the higher bins, falling to 20% and below - even in 2019 - for the two highest bins.

-Thus, it would appear that the city has trouble collecting on its steeper penalties.
+It would appear that the city has trouble collecting on its steeper penalties.

 #### Figure 16